iidakyouhei/chat-space/README.md

 ### Association
 - has_many :grops_user
+- has_many :message
-- has_many :message, through: :grops_user
+- has_many :groups, through: :grops_user

 ## messagesテーブル